How do I set up an account to visit and/or apply money to an inmate’s account?

 If you are sentenced to 25 days or more you will be required to complete 20% - 30% of your sentence in the jail prior to being placed on the program.
 SCRAM Continuous Monitoring works with a land line phone service or internet provider.
-Application can be obtained from either the front counter of the jail or refer to Electronic Monitoring Program section of our website.
-This will bring you to a printable application.
+Application can be obtained from brochure stand in the jail lobby or refer to Electronic Monitoring Program section of our website for printable version.
 Print, complete, and return to the front counter of the jail.

 What is VINE?

-VINE is a free, 24-hour telephone service that allows you to check on the status of offenders in the custody of the Wisconsin County Jail System, and to register for automated notification when an offender is released or their custody status changes.
-When you use WI-VINE, by phone or online, you can quickly find out whether the offender is still in custody.
+VINE is a free, 24-hour service that allows you to check on the status of offenders in the custody of the Wisconsin County Jail System, and to register for automated notification when an offender’s custody status changes or is released.

 How do I find who is currently in the Manitowoc County Jail?